tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 "Treadting their own people like criminals, no wonder people hated them!"
 "Aren't you being too extreme?
 They were just trying to protect the city."

 "Wait.
 Does he hate the general or is he defending him?
-Did he like communism or not?"
+Did he like communism or not?
+The contradiction in my father's stories troubled me for a long time."